-Continuously increasing energy prices have brought the need for construction with permanently increased heat insulation demands.
+Continuously increasing energy prices have brought the need for buildings with increased heat insulation demands.
 Thermography is the ideal way of finding thermal bridges and unprofessional or inadequate insulation.

 Practice shows that the work of suppliers is unfortunately not always of the highest quality and their clients are cheated.
-The quality of the construction work is not high enough to achieve the result expected from the house.
-There are redundant energy losses, mould, etc. Using a ‘thermal camera’, things can be seen on the construction that are not visible to the naked eye.
+Sometimes, the quality of the construction work is not high enough to achieve the result expected from the house causing redundant energy losses, mould, etc. Using a ‘thermal camera’, things can be seen in the construction that are not visible to the naked eye.

-Thermographic measurement can find errors and produce professional measurements proving conclusively where the errors are.
+Thermographic measurements can find errors and produce professional measurements showing conclusively where the errors are.
 The client receives material which can be used for successful discussions with a negligent supplier.

 When can it be measured?